python-useful-helpers/logwrap/README.rst

         max_indent=20,  # forwarded to the pretty_repr
-        spec=None,  # use target callable function for spec blacklisted_names=None,  # list argument names, which should be dropped from log blacklisted_exceptions=None,  # Exceptions to skip in log log_call_args=True,  # Log call arguments before call log_call_args_on_exc=True,  # Log call arguments if exception happens log_traceback = True,  # Log traceback if exception happens
+        spec=None,  # use target callable function for spec blacklisted_names=None,  # list argument names, which should be dropped from log blacklisted_exceptions=None,  # Exceptions to skip details in log (no traceback, no exception details - just class name) log_call_args=True,  # Log call arguments before call log_call_args_on_exc=True,  # Log call arguments if exception happens log_traceback = True,  # Log traceback if exception happens